jakebrehm/geophotos/readme.md

 5. Highlight only the countries I've been to on a separate layer
 6. Save the map as an html file and open it in a web browser

-The html file is completely interactive, and I hope to eventually use it on my personal website.
+The html file is completely interactive.

 ```python
 import geophotos as gp